 What Montessori meant by this is that, in the eyes of a child, (especially one that has been given the freedom to develop without outside negative influences) there is no difference between work and play.
 Tasks thought to be mundane and laborious by adults bring a little child joy.

-Because Quentin has always had the freedom to choose practical life tasks from his shelves and around the home, he now can independently complete many of his own wanting without help from us.
+Because Quentin has always had the freedom to choose practical life tasks from around the home, he now can independently complete many of his own wanting without help from us.

-Although he still has access to Practical Life shelves all week at school, I have completely removed Practical Life from his home shelves.
+Although he still has access to Practical Life shelves all week at school, I have made sure there aren’t any of these tray type activities here.
 Instead we have supplied him with real, good quality tools that are in the home along side our own tools.

 This had been a process and not something that happened overnight.